1337list/test-data/tweet_json/README.md

     },
     "id": {
       "type": "integer",
       "description": "The integer representation of the unique identifier for this Tweet.
-This number is greater than 53 bits and some programming languages may have difficulty/silent defects in interpreting it.
+       This number is greater than 53 bits and some programming languages may have difficulty/silent
+       defects in interpreting it.
 Using a signed 64 bit integer for storing this identifier is safe.
        Use id_str for fetching the identifier to stay on the safe side.
-See Twitter IDs, JSON and Snowflake"
+See Twitter IDs, JSON and Snowflake" },
-    },
     "id_str": {
       "type": "string",
       "description": "The string representation of the unique identifier for this Tweet.
 Implementations should use this rather than the large integer in id."
     },
     "text": {
       "type": "string",
       "description": "The actual UTF-8 text of the status update.
 See twitter-text for details on what characters are currently considered valid."
     },
     "source": {
       "type": "string",
       "description": "Utility used to post the Tweet, as an HTML-formatted string.
 Tweets from the Twitter website have a source value of web."
     },
     "truncated": {
       "type": "boolean",
       "description": "Indicates whether the value of the text parameter was truncated, for example, as a result of a retweet exceeding the original Tweet text length limit of 140 characters.
 Truncated text will end in ellipsis, like this ...
 Since Twitter now rejects long Tweets vs truncating them, the large majority of Tweets will have this set to false .
 Note that while native retweets may have their toplevel text property shortened, the original text will be available under the retweeted_status object and the truncated parameter will be set to the value of the original status (in most cases, false ). "
     },
     "in_reply_to_status_id": {
       "type": "int64",
       "description": "Nullable.
 If the represented Tweet is a reply, this field will contain the integer representation of the original Tweet’s ID."
     },
     "in_reply_to_status_id_str": {
       "type": "string",
       "description": "Nullable.
 If the represented Tweet is a reply, this field will contain the string representation of the original Tweet’s ID.."
     },
     "in_reply_to_user_id": {
       "type": "int64",
       "description": "Nullable.
 If the represented Tweet is a reply, this field will contain the integer representation of the original Tweet’s author ID.
 This will not necessarily always be the user directly mentioned in the Tweet."
     },
     "in_reply_to_user_id_str": {
       "type": "string",
       "description": "Nullable.
 If the represented Tweet is a reply, this field will contain the string representation of the original Tweet’s author ID.
-This will not necessarily always be the user directly mentioned in the Tweet. "
+This will not necessarily always be the user directly mentioned in the Tweet."
     },
     "in_reply_to_screen_name": {
       "type": "string",
       "description": "Nullable.
 If the represented Tweet is a reply, this field will contain the screen name of the original Tweet’s author."
     },
     "user": {
       "type": "User",
       "description": "The user who posted this Tweet.
 See User data dictionary for complete list of attributes."
       "internal_link": '<a href= "https://github.com/1337list/test-data/blob/master/tweet_json/tweet_json_schema.json#L5" >User schema</a>
       "external_link": '<a href= "https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/user-object" >Twitter documentation</a>
     },